2020-2021 Georgia Hunting Season Safety

 Be Certain of Your Target & What’s Beyond it

 When you’re out hunting game, and your firearm locks onto your target, don’t just outright shoot your weapon.
-Assess the area, look around you, aim, and before you pull the trigger, be sure you know what’s beyond your target.
+Assess the area, look around you, and aim.
+Before you pull the trigger, be sure you know what’s beyond your target.
 If you even think that someone is hidden in some bushes behind your target, do not shoot.
 It’s better to be safe than sorry.

 Stray Away From Alcohol & Drugs During Firearm Use

 If you’re under the influence of alcohol or drugs, it is highly recommended that you don’t go out shooting.
 Being under the influence of such substances while hunting is the same as being under the influence while driving.
 It can be potentially fatal and it will either kill you, someone else, or both.
 Hunting season safety is about everyone involved, come sober, and prepared.

 Identify Where You’re Going With Other Hunting Party Members